 1. Commissioning — Always Required

-IEC 62446-3, published by the International Electrotechnical Commission, establishes thermography as a mandatory element of PV system commissioning documentation for plants above a certain scale.
+IEC 62446-3 establishes thermography as a mandatory element of PV system commissioning documentation.
 In practice, virtually all EPC contracts and lender technical requirements reference the standard, making a baseline thermographic report a prerequisite for final acceptance payments and warranty activation.
+For a full breakdown of the standard, see our guide to IEC 62446-3 requirements.

 2. Annual O&M Cycle

-The solar industry has converged on annual or semi-annual thermographic surveys as standard O&M practice for utility-scale assets.
-The business case is straightforward: a 10 MWp plant losing 1% of generation to undetected hotspots loses approximately 18,000 to 25,000 kWh per year — worth $1,500 to $3,000 at current US wholesale rates before considering capacity value and PPA premiums.
-A drone survey of that plant costs $2,000 to $4,000 and pays back in a single generation cycle if it catches even half of a 1% efficiency loss.
+The industry has converged on annual or semi-annual surveys for utility-scale assets.
+A 10 MWp plant losing 1% of generation to undetected hotspots loses roughly 18,000–25,000 kWh per year — worth $1,500 to $3,000 before capacity value.
+A survey of that plant pays back in a single generation cycle if it catches even half of a 1% loss.
+We cover the full economics in what a solar thermography survey costs.

 RegionRecommended Survey WindowRationale

-Sun Belt (CA, AZ, TX, NV)March–May or September–NovemberAvoid peak summer heat that elevates ambient baseline and reduces contrast resolution
+Sun Belt (CA, AZ, TX, NV)March–May or September–NovemberAvoid peak summer heat that raises ambient baseline

-Southeast (FL, GA, NC)October–DecemberAfter summer storm season; high irradiance, moderate ambient temperature
+Southeast (FL, GA, NC)October–DecemberAfter storm season; high irradiance, moderate temperature

-Pacific NorthwestJune–AugustOnly reliable high-irradiance window for meeting IEC minimum conditions
+Pacific NorthwestJune–AugustOnly reliable high-irradiance window for IEC conditions

 3. Post-Event Inspections

-Weather events are the most time-sensitive trigger for thermographic surveys.
-Insurance policies, interconnection agreements, and O&M contracts typically require documented inspection within 30 to 90 days of a qualifying event.
+Weather events are the most time-sensitive trigger.
+Insurance policies and O&M contracts typically require documented inspection within 30 to 90 days of a qualifying event.

 4. Pre-Transaction Due Diligence

-Any secondary market transaction involving a PV asset — whether a portfolio sale, refinancing, tax equity flip, or lease extension — will include thermal inspection as part of technical due diligence.
-Lenders and acquirers have grown sophisticated about interpreting thermographic data, and a site with an incomplete or outdated thermal record will face a price discount or a conditioned closing requirement.
+Any secondary-market transaction — portfolio sale, refinancing, tax equity flip, lease extension — includes thermal inspection in technical due diligence.
+A site with an incomplete or outdated thermal record faces a price discount or a conditioned closing requirement.
+Buyers expect 100% string coverage, IEC severity classification, remediation cost estimates, and extrapolated generation loss in MWh/year.

 5. Performance Investigation Triggers

-Outside of scheduled survey cycles, specific SCADA or production patterns should trigger an unscheduled thermographic investigation.
-These include:
+Outside scheduled cycles, specific SCADA patterns should trigger an unscheduled investigation:

 When Thermography Is Not the Right Tool